 There's an endless war between "pu-rists", the people who use only the 120 words from the official book, also known as "Pu", and others, who enjoy inventing new words every now and them.

-In my opinion, new words defeat the purpose of the language.
-While a few of them might actually be justified for important concepts, such as "tonsi", which refers to non-binary persons, most additions are superfluous.
+In my opinion, new words kind of defeat the purpose of the language.
+While a few of them might actually be justified for important concepts, such as "tonsi", which refers to non-binary persons, I find most additions superfluous.

 The interest of Toki Pona is to embrace its minimalism: you have to think with a limited vocabulary, and twist your mind around the words it lacks to reach simpler or smarter ways of expressing your thoughts.
 Poetry, unknown feelings and introspection may arise.

 While inventing new words can be fun, I think it also misses the point.
-Yes, a living language does evolve, but Toki Pona is meant to simplify your way of thinking, not to complexify it to suit your mindset.
+Yes, a living language does evolve, but if Toki Pona is meant to simplify your way of thinking, you can't complexify it to suit your mindset.

-I'd go as far as saying that some official words are useless, such as "mu", or even "pu", or redundant, like "suno" and "mun", and could be replaced with words bearing broader meanings.
+However, the language isn't perfect, and it doesn't aim to be.
+It embraces its own quirks, and favors being playful over being coldly efficient.
+In this regard, I used to think that some official words were rather useless, such as "mu", or even "pu", or redundant, like "suno" and "mun", and could be replaced with words bearing broader meanings.